Skip to main content

 A:

-Gexa Energy wins on price, customer service.
-Veteran Energy wins on mission/values.
+Gexa Energy wins on price, green energy, plan variety.
+Veteran Energy wins on credit flexibility, risk-free trial.
 Both deliver identical electricity through the same wires—the difference is pricing structure, customer service, and plan options.